 Good school attendance gives your child the opportunity for success and helps develop skills for life.
-Your child should attend school every day unless there is an unavoidable cause like illness.
+Your child should attend school every day unless there is an unavoidable cause, such as illness.

 If there is an issue, please contact the school Attendance Officer or Head of House to seek support and advice.
-Our Attendance Officer, Mrs G Dickens can be contacted on 01384 296596 ext 2246 or by text to 01384 686047.
+Our Attendance Officer can be contacted on 01384 296596.

 We place a high priority on good attendance and punctuality.

 We believe that it promotes effective learning and has a significant impact on personal development, progress and attainment, whilst at and beyond school.
 Regular attendance is crucial if students are to reach their potential and be healthy, stay safe, enjoy and

 achieve, make a positive contribution and achieve economic success.